 In June, 2010, co-owner John Huffman, after 3 decades in the music business, left to embark on what has become a highly successful 2nd career in e-commerce.

 Mike White, after 32 years at the store, 24 of them as a partner, took over as sole owner and continued guiding the store into the next chapter of what a modern record store can be.
-With the help of a veteran staff, highlighted by long-time manager Malik Thorne, as well as the aforementioned Frank and Ryan, music guru Fred Friedman, 20 year vet Todd Young, ‘first employee hired’ Karen Wilkins manning the books, ‘younger’ music experts Miguel Avila and JT De La Torre, and on-line wizards Dustin Lehman and Bryant Barodte, Boo Boo’s moves forward by further adding to an already diverse product mix which now includes a more comprehensive selection of books and apparel for all ages.
+With help from small business HR outsourcing services he was able to get trusted employees, highlighted by long-time manager Malik Thorne, as well as the aforementioned Frank and Ryan, music guru Fred Friedman, 20 year vet Todd Young, ‘first employee hired’ Karen Wilkins manning the books, ‘younger’ music experts Miguel Avila and JT De La Torre, and on-line wizards Dustin Lehman and Bryant Barodte, Boo Boo’s moves forward by further adding to an already diverse product mix which now includes a more comprehensive selection of books and apparel for all ages.

 In addition, Boo Boo’s continues to offer unique, iconic ‘lifestyle’ gifts while continuing to expand on the best selection of new and used Vinyl, CD’s and DVD’s.
 Vinyl, in particular, has continued to enjoy a renaissance and has surprised pundits by bringing in many new young music fans eager to experience this revered format on its rightful march toward renewed relevance.